-Unless you’re pulling your entire kitchen apart during your weekly cleaning routine, there’s bound to be a bit of dust and grime build-up lurking around.
-It’s hiding in the corners of your drawers and cabinets and underneath all of those large appliances.
+You follow a weekly cleaning routine, but there’s bound to be a bit of dust and grime build-up you miss.
+It’s hiding out in the corners of your drawers and cabinets and underneath all of those kitchen appliances.

-No judgments, that’s life.
-I don’t know a single person that wipes out their cabinets or pulls out their refrigerators on a weekly basis.
-If you do, tell them I’m impressed because I just don’t have that kind of time and I’ll bet you don’t either.
+No judgments.
+I don’t know a single person that wipes out their cabinets or pulls out their refrigerator on a weekly basis.
+If you do, tell them I’m impressed because I just don’t have that kind of time and energy.

 My deep cleaning routine ensures that I clean every surface in my kitchen at least once a year.
-I know that doesn’t sound like a lot, but it makes it manageable, and my home isn’t dirty by any stretch of the imagination.
+That doesn’t sound like a lot, but it’s manageable for me.
+And my home isn’t dirty by any stretch of the imagination.

-Deep cleaning the kitchen is a little more involved than your normal cleaning routine, so you don’t want to add to it by starting with a cluttered space.
+Deep cleaning the kitchen is a little more involved than your normal cleaning routine and will take a little longer.
+Don’t make it harder by starting with a really messy kitchen.

 Want to make your deep cleaning even easier, do a thorough kitchen declutter before you start deep cleaning.
-Your cleaning will go much quicker if there are fewer things to actually clean.
+Cleaning goes faster when there are fewer things to clean.

 Gather Your Supplies – 5 minutes

-Before you start any deep-cleaning project, its’ a good idea to gather your supplies so you don’t get distracted looking for stuff after you begin.
+Before you start any deep-cleaning project, it’s a good idea to gather your supplies so you don’t get distracted looking for stuff.

-Here’s a list of what I use for deep cleaning my kitchen
+Here’s a list of supplies I use for deep cleaning my kitchen.

-- Rubber Cleaning Gloves – I usually just use basic disposable gloves from the hardware store for my general cleaning, then I’ll switch to the heavier rubber cleaning gloves for any tough messes or harsh chemicals.
+- Rubber Cleaning Gloves – I use basic disposable gloves from the hardware store for my general cleaning.
+I switch to the heavier rubber cleaning gloves for any tough messes or harsh chemicals.